vekatze/neut/book/src/modality-and-memory.md

 ### Desugar: Borrowing

-Now we can desugar `let-on` as follows:
+We can now desugar `let-on` as follows:

 ```neut
 let x on y, z = e1 in